toniramo/tic-tac-toe/documentation/implementation_document.md

   continue;
 }
 ```
-More precisely locations that are not on board and such tiles that are not free but also tiles that do not have any neighbouring tile reserved after first move are all skipped:
+More precisely, locations that are not on board and such tiles that are not free but also tiles that do not have any neighbouring tile reserved after first move are all skipped:
 ```java
 private static boolean validMove(int[][] node, int[] playArea, int playedMoves, int x, int y) {
   return coordinateOnBoard(node, x, y) //this may not in fact lead to any skips in fact as playArea should be already within the range